madhav-madhusoodanan/blockchain/classes/reader_guide.md

 The signature ensures that things are cryptographically secured.
-Ring signatures and receiver data are made only for send blocks.
+Ring signatures and receiver data are made only for send blocks. also, send blocks are made in such a way that the identity of the sender is irrelevant :(

 The blockchain is what keeps track of the user's activity.
 The blocks are arranged chronologically, with newest blocks first.